stylehouse/zap/README.md

 jobs could `echo PID:$$` first so we can find sshd/*:cmds in `ps faux`, for all jobs on n: etc, and then `echo some-marker` to put pagination markets in the output. `out%%ch=cmd,s:cmd`

 ## novelty analysis
+learn what normal output looks like for each command.

-if anything makes unusual noise (learn what things usually do) it should bring that information into view, ie showing the user novel events.
+if anything makes unusual noise it should bring that information into view, ie showing the user novel events.

 ## command marketplace
 how do everyone's technical struggles fruit.